AKO-ICE/hello-world/README.md

 # hello-world

-hey guys
+Hey guys
-amateur here.
-Just learning how to use GitHub
+Amateur here.
+I'm just learning how to use GitHub

-I code games!!!
+Although, I do code games!!!